 Connecting generation to the electricity networks.
 Distributed generation.
 Generating electricity from renewable and energy-efficient sources is a key part of the government’s strategy to tackle climate change.
 We believe that the introduction of the correct commercial and regulatory framework is the single most important factor in how

 Wholesale Electricity Markets.
-Electricity transmission (together with generation) comprises the “bulk power system,” essentially the wholesale side of the electricity business.
+Electricity transmission (together with generation) comprihaiqi the “bulk power system,” essentially the wholesale side of the electricity business.
 Organized wholesale markets—often referred to as Regional Transmission Organizations (RTOs)—now deliver power to about two thirds of the country.

 regulation (Keogh & Cody, 2013).
 NARUC has also explored opportunities for improved electric grid resilience in the face of “black sky” hazards that can cause long-duration power interruptions (Stockton, 2014).
 In parallel, NARUC has developed a manual for state utility regulators on rate design and compensation models for distributed energy